sharpjs/RSMassTransit/README.md

 [![Build](https://github.com/sharpjs/RSMassTransit/workflows/Build/badge.svg)](https://github.com/sharpjs/RSMassTransit/actions?query=workflow%3ABuild)

-- Currently, only report execution is implemented.
-- Report deployment and discovery are planned for implementation sometime between right now and the entropic end of the universe.
-- Versions targeting .NET Framework are deployed in production and have been so for several years, with few defects.
-- A port to .NET Core 3.1 is nearing release.
+- RSMassTransit exexutes reports and uploads their contents to blob storage.
+  Other features like report discovery or deployment might become supported at some indeterminate time in the future.
 - Test coverage is inadequate.
+- Versions targeting both .NET Framework and .NET Core 3.1 are deployed in production and have been so for several years, with few defects.
+- An update to .NET 6.0 is nearing release.

 ## Installation